-Events listed below are co-ordinated by the Arts & Science Alumni Office as well as by various Arts & Science academic units.
-For a list of all U of T events, please see the U of T Events Calendar
+Events listed below are coordinated by the Arts & Science Alumni Office as well as by various Arts & Science academic units.
+For a list of general U of T alumni events, please see the U of T Events Calendar.

 - This event has passed.